-The NEW GENERATIONS committee is involved with several projects each year, some of which are carried out on a year to year basis.
+The YOUTH SERVICES committee is involved with several projects each year, some of which are carried out on a year to year basis.
 Our work is aimed at providing opportunities for young people in our area.
 From support for our Rotakids clubs in primary schools to help and support for students in secondary education with events such as `Young Writer`, `Young Artist`, and `Young Speaker.` - Promoting the development of young persons in our area.

 Over 1,400 students from around 100 schools in Lancashire and Cumbria enter the Rotary Technology Tournament at ten regional venues which has been sponsored for the past few years BAE Systems.
 Our regional tournament is held at Hollins Lane College Accrington and our club is involved with the organisation.